alex35469/Flow-Scheduling-for-video-Streaming/README.md

 ### Scheduler
 The QoE depends strongly of the choice of the scheduler.
 A scheduler can be implemented as a class that herits from the abstract class Scheduler.

-It must implement only one function: ´decide()´ which decides the frames to send from
+It must implement only one function: `decide()` which decides the frames to send from

 So far, 2 scheduler have been implemented:
 - `RandomScheduler`: Bad Scheduler.
 Make Decision randomley